perak/kitchen-site/files/getting_started.md

 Upgrade to latest version
 =========================

 Just install it again.
-The installation will replace all the files with the new versions.
+The installation script will replace all the files with the new versions.
+If you experience any problems then simply delete old meteor-kitchen directory and do clean install again.

 CLI